MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-manage-purchasing.md

 Products can be both inventory items and services.
 For more information, see [Register New Items](inventory-how-register-new-items.md).

 For all purchase processes, you can incorporate an approval workflow, for example, to require that large purchases are approved by the accounting manager.
-For more information, see [Using Approval Workflows](across-how-use-approval-workflows.md).
+For more information, see [Use Approval Workflows](across-how-use-approval-workflows.md).

 The following table describes a sequence of tasks, with links to the topics that describe them.